 Students also meet with their teams and visit three nonprofits in McHenry County during the Program.
 Full attendance is expected to meet graduation requirements.

 In order to apply for this program, you must:

 - Attend a high school within McHenry County.

 - Be a sophomore or junior entering school year 2023 - 2024.

 - Have a G.P.A. of 3.0 or higher.

-- Commit to an evening orientation session, a two-day weekend retreat, three school days, (these are excused absences), and a final Saturday retreat.
+- Commit to an evening orientation session, a two-day retreat, three school days, (these are excused absences), two Saturday Leadership Development Days and a final Saturday retreat.
 (Dates included below)

 - Commit to collaborating with other students from area high schools to meet monthly and complete a community project.